Dub edits: Where Are the Vikings Anyway?

 Afterwards, when everyone is aboard, in Japanese, Brock and Ash discuss how lucky they are that they happened upon a ship.
 4Kids changed their dialogue to this:

-If 4Kids put this joke in for the parents, how many of them are going to get it?
-It's not like every parent in the United States is that familiar with football.
-And even if someone gets this joke, is it even funny?
+But even if someone gets this joke, is it even funny?
 Was it worth breaking the fourth wall for this?

-And did 4Kids consider what happens when this movie is brought outside of the United States, where there's even less hope of someone knowing about American football?
+And did 4Kids consider what happens when this movie is brought outside of the United States, where there's even less hope of someone knowing trivia about American football?

 Ali Rıza tells me that the Turkish dub translated this so that Brock says, "I didn't know Vikings still existed!" and Ash answers "They probably live in America."
 Which I guess is just the localizers directly translating the line and maybe letting a bit of their own incredulity shine through.